JULIELab/JULIELab.github.io/index.md

 # About Us
 <br/>
 The Jena University Language & Information Engineering Lab (JULIE Lab) focusses on automatic text analysis and its applications.
-We work in multiple domains, languages and genres, including biomedical clinical, ecological and economical texts as well as the digital humanities.
+We work in multiple domains, languages and genres, including biomedical, clinical, ecological and economical texts as well as the digital humanities.
 While our emphasis is on building real-world natural language systems, we also value a methodologically sound basis in terms of language technology tools and resources.
 Our members are heavily engaged in developing syntactic, semantic and discourse processors, as well as domain-specific knowledge resources (ontologies).

 ![Branching](/assets/img/gruppe.jpg)